 The Haematology and Coagulation Laboratory participate in External Quality Assurance Schemes through UK NEQAS.
-The laboratory is currently accredited to UKAS ISO 15189:2012 standards.
+Accreditation to UKAS ISO 15189:2012 standards is currently temporarily suspended pending re-assessment by UKAS.
 Work is ongoing to be accredited to ISO15189:2022.
 Quality is overseen by the Senior Biomedical Scientist (BMS) in Haematology and the department operates in accordance to the Clinical Pathology Quality Management System.